USS Wasp Conducts Port Visit to Limassol, Republic of Cyprus

 |0

-This work, USS Wasp Conducts Port Visit to Limassol, Republic of Cyprus, by CPO Darren Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Wasp Conducts Port Visit to Limassol, Republic of Cyprus, by PO2 Sydney Milligan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.